SMILE is a space mission which aims to measure Earth's global system responses to solar wind and geomagnetic variations.

 SMILE was put forward in March 2015 in response to the European Space Agency and Chinese Academy of Sciences joint call for a small-size space mission.
 The Executive Summary of the submitted proposal can be found here.

 Out of 13 missions originally proposed, SMILE was the one chosen for an initial study phase during the summer of 2015.
 An initial study of the whole mission was carried out by ESA and CAS at their Concurrent Design Facilities during October 2015, and the conclusion was that the mission is feasible, with no show stoppers.
 In early November 2015 SMILE was formally selected by the ESA Science Programme Committee (SPC).

-We are now in Phase B of the project.
+We are now in Phase B-C of the project.
 The SMILE Mission System Requirements Review was successfully closed in early October 2018, the SMILE Definition Study Report (the Red Book) was published in December 2018, and Mission Adoption by the ESA SPC was granted in early March 2019.
 This means that SMILE is now formally part of ESA's Cosmic Vision programme and has received the green light for implementation.
 Platform and instruments have successfully gone through their Preliminary Design Review (2021) and are now preparing for the Critical Design Review and Flight Model build.
-Launch is expected to take place in late 2024.
+Launch is expected to take place in early 2025.

 Scientists and engineers from the UK, China, Canada, several European countries and the US are collaborating in order to make SMILE a reality.

 Please join our team of supporters by following this link.